MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/array-class-stl.md

 ### <a name="parameters"></a>Parametreler

-kopyalamak için sağ kapsayıcı.
+*doğru* kopyalanacak kapsayıcı.

 ### <a name="remarks"></a>Açıklamalar

-Üye işleci her öğeye atar `right` için karşılık gelen öğe denetimli dizisi sonra döndürür `*this`.
-Denetimli sırayla kopyası ile denetlenen sırasını değiştirmek için kullanın `right`.
+Üye işleci her öğeye atar *doğru* için karşılık gelen öğe denetlenen dizinin ardından döndürür `*this`.
+Denetlenen dizi denetlenen dizide bir kopyasını değiştirmek için kullandığınız *doğru*.

 ### <a name="example"></a>Örnek